4 Japanese players kicked out after “night out with women.”

 Four Japanese basketball players were kicked off their Asian Games team and sent home Monday after delegation head Yasuhiro Yamashita said they "spent the night in a hotel with women."

-Yamashita told a news conference that the four players hooked up with the women after eating and drinking and were easily identified by wearing Japan-emblazoned shirts in an entertainment district.
+Yamashita told a news conference that the four players hooked up with the women after eating and drinking in an entertainment district and were easily identified by wearing Japan-emblazoned shirts.

 "I met with the athletes and they deeply regret what they did," Yamashita said.
 "I apologize from the bottom of my heart as the head of the delegation."